Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 ***

 ## 4.2.
-The problem of Transaction Costs: High and Volatile
+El problema de los Costos de Transacción Altos y Volátiles
 As we mentioned before, we expect that all practical implementations of blockchains would not compromise on Security.

 In such a highly adversarial environment as a public anonymous fully decentralized network, there should be crypto-economic incentives for the miner nodes to perform their duties and ensure the security of the network.
 As Vitalik Buterin says in ["On Inflation, Transaction Fees and Cryptocurrency Monetary Policy"](https://blog.ethereum.org/2016/07/27/inflation-transaction-fees-cryptocurrency-monetary-policy/):